openmpf/openmpf-docker/SWARM.md

 determined by the `replicas:` in the swarm-compose file, feel free to change it if you please.

-- Monitoring the services from swarm.

-A couple useful commands for monitoring the services are:
+#### Commands for monitoring the services from swarm.

--- `docker service ls`
+- `docker service ls`
--- `docker stack ps mpf`
+- `docker stack ps mpf`
--- `docker ps` to show what services are running on that node
+- `docker ps` to show what services are running on that node

+#### Tearing down the stack

+When you are ready to tear down the stack and remove the containers, run.

+- `docker stack rm mpf`